StructuralNeurobiologyLab/SyConn/views.md

-# (Multi-)Views
+# (Multi-)View models
-QSUB scripts are located at `SyConn/scripts/mp/`.
+View-related QSUB scripts are located at `SyConn/scripts/glia/` and `SyConn/scripts/multi_views/`.

+## Glia removal
 For generating the multi-views prior to glia removal run:
 `start_sso_rendering_glia_removal.py`

 In order to start the glia prediction run:
-# TODO
+`glia_prediction.py`

 For splitting and generating the glia-free region adjacency graph (RAG) run:
-# TODO
+`glia_splitting.py`

+## Creating new SuperSegmentationDataset
 Now create a new SSD, the post-glia-removal SSD, and run the analysis to assign cell objects (mitochondria, vesicle clouds and synaptic junctions) to all its SSVs #TODO: what exactly has to be called for that?

+## Cellular morphology learning neural networks

-Then we can extract the multi-views which contain channels for cell objects and are the basis for predicting cell compartments, cell type and spines (coming soon).
+Now we can extract the multi-views which contain channels for cell objects and are the basis for predicting cell compartments, cell type and spines (coming soon).

 Run: